getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/winforms.md

 ## Configuration

-The SDK automatically captures unhandled exceptions that hit the `AppDomain.UnhandledException`, but on Windows Forms, for production apps (when no debugger is attached), the small Window pops up when a crash happens.
-In order to get the exception to rethrow and be captured by Sentry, you must also configure:
+The SDK automatically handles AppDomain.UnhandledException.
+On Windows Forms, for production apps (when no debugger is attached), the small Window pops up when an unhandled error occurs.
+To get the exception to rethrow the error so it is captured by Sentry, also configure:

 ```csharp
 using System.Windows.Forms;